Mervyn Wingfield, 7th Viscount Powerscourt

 Mervyn Edward Wingfield, 7th Viscount Powerscourt KP PCi (13 October 1836 – 5 June 1904) was an Irish peer.
 He became Viscount Powerscourt in 1844 on the death of his father Richard Wingfield, 6th Viscount Powerscourt.
 Through this Wingfield line he was a maternal descendant of the Noble House of Stratford.
 His mother was Lady Elizabeth Frances Charlotte, daughter of Robert Jocelyn, 3rd Earl of Roden.

+Biography

 On 26 April 1864, Wingfield married Lady Julia Coke, the daughter of Thomas Coke, 2nd Earl of Leicester.
 They had five children: